Website is updated. More to follow.

 I started making ceramics when I was a student at the Oregon College of Art & Craft in Portland Oregon.
 Back then, much of my student work was exploring functional wares.
 Much later, after slowly acquiring all the very expensive equipment needed for ceramics, I continued to use the pottery wheel to explore form and surface decoration themes.

 I later studied at the Rhode Island School of Design.
-There I learned slipcasting and mold-making techniques and employ their use in my practice.
+I learned slipcasting and mold-making techniques and employ their use in my practice.

 Ki Charm John Kim